 - All timetabled lessons will be live on Teams at the normal timetabled time.
 If teachers are unable to run an online lesson at the normal time, they will let you know.
 In such cases a recorded lesson or other work will be set.

 - Registers will be taken each lesson and attendance recorded as normal.
 If you are ill and cannot attend, you should report your absence as if you were coming into college.

-- Non-attendance will be followed up in the normal way and parents will continue to receive a weekly summary of any sessions missed.
+- Non-attendance will be followed up and parents will receive a weekly summary of any sessions missed.